-I quietly wondered to myself why getting off up into the wilderness sometimes tends to bring out the most ridiculous side of people.
-I know there’s a certain raw and exhilarating kind of freedom that one feels in just escaping the old rat race with all its deadlines, appointments, and expectations for a little while.
-I’ve felt it myself.
-It reminds me of a first-year college student who, having been raised with too firm a hand, gets his first little taste of freedom out from under his parent’s thumb and goes hog wild.
-I guess, out here in the wild, people sometimes do the same sort of thing.
-Being tempted to throw off the shackles of civility, they seem to cave in to an animalistic desire to return to the primordial swamp from which, some say, humanity eventually arose.
-Some people’s conduct almost makes me tend to want to agree with Darwin—by the way they behave you’d think that maybe we did descend from monkeys, or at least, THEY did!
+I sat by the fire quietly wondering to myself just why it is that getting off up into the wilderness sometimes tends to bring out the most ridiculous side of people.
+I know there’s a certain raw and exhilarating kind of freedom that one feels in just escaping the old rat race with all of its deadlines, appointments, and expectations, but these guys were starting to remind me of some of those first-year college students who, having been raised with too firm a hand, suddenly get their first little taste of freedom out from under their parents’ thumb and go hog wild.
+I guess, upon finding themselves out in the wild, people are sometimes tempted to do the same sort of thing.
+Throwing off the shackles of civility, they seem to cave in to an animalistic desire to return to that primordial swamp out of which, some say, humanity eventually crawled.
+Some people’s conduct almost makes me tend to want to agree with Darwin—by the way they behave you’d think that, well, maybe we did descend from monkeys… or at least, THEY did!

-Well, since it was starting to get late, and I had already had a belly full of their crazy antics, I bid our gleesome threesome goodnight and took my leave.
+Since it was starting to get late, and I had already had a belly full of their crazy antics, I bid our threesome goodnight and took my leave.
 As I crawled into my sleeping bag, I quietly gave thanks that I didn’t have to sleep in the same tent with those nut jobs.

-But I’m happy to report that, by the next morning, our happy band of miscreants seemed to have snapped out of their uncouth reverie, settled themselves down, and returned to a state of at least half normalcy.
+Come morning, I was glad to see that our happy band of miscreants seemed to have snapped out of their uncouth reverie, settled themselves down, and returned to a state of at least half normalcy.
 In fact, that day, all-in-all, turned out to be rather enjoyable.
 All three were a bit leery of getting back in the saddle, but they were also aware of the fact that their time was short.
 So, they each remained commendably determined to take it all in while they could.
 We rimmed around McKenna Park toward the west and south, stopping here and there to take in breathtaking views of Mogollon Baldy and gazing down into Turnbo Canyon.
 Their cameras were just a clickin.

 With Woody’s exceptional navigating prowess and skillful knowledge of the wildlife, we were able to track and come upon a heard of elk.
 You would have thought we had stumbled upon a goldmine.
 We also spotted a few deer here and there.
 The day closed with what I considered to be some far more enjoyable, and civil, campfire storytelling.
 We closed our eyes that night with a promise from Woody that the next day’s adventure would be even more exciting—a trip down to where White Creek emptied into the West Fork of the Gila.

-So, the next morning, we hit the trial early, lunches safely packed into saddle bags, and all of us a bit head up about the grand experiences the wilderness held in store for us that day.
-We headed north out of camp, across Johnson Canyon, and then down a fairly steep trail; descending a thousand feet or more into the bottom below.
+The next morning, we hit the trial early, lunches safely packed into saddle bags, and all of us a bit head up about the grand experiences the wilderness held in store for us that day.
+We headed north out of camp, across Johnson Canyon, and then down a fairly steep trail, descending a thousand feet or more into the bottom below.

 Much to our delight, just to the east of where White Creek joined the West Fork, we found the treasure that Woody had told us about.
-A beautiful waterfall, about twenty feet wide and fifteen to twenty feet high, dropped down into a gorgeous little lake with shimmering sky-blue and very, very chilly water.
+A beautiful waterfall, about twenty feet wide and ten to fifteen feet high, dropped down into a gorgeous little lake with shimmering sky-blue and very, very chilly water.

-We had been riding long enough that day that the fellers were a bit dusty, hot, sweaty, and ready for that sparkling mountain water.
+We had been riding long enough that day that the fellers were already a bit dusty, hot, sweaty, and ready for that sparkling mountain water.
 So, it didn’t take long for our happy little threesome to hop off their horses and doff their clothing.
 Swimsuits?
 Who packs swimsuits on a wilderness trail ride?
 After all, it’s “wilderness”—duhhhh!
-Well, fortunately I just happened to have mine (a hem).

-Naked as jaybirds, they were all three splashing, playing, and jumping off the rocks into the water like a bunch of kindergarteners at a McDonald’s playground.
-And it was all great fun, too, until… and I kid you not, I am totally NOT making any of this up… a band of about twenty-five Girl Scouts came around the bend heading for the same watering hole.
+Naked as jaybirds, we were all, with the exception of Woody, splashing, playing, and jumping off the rocks into the water like a bunch of kindergarteners at a McDonald’s playground.
+And it was all great fun, too, until… much to our utter astonishment, a band of about twenty-five Girl Scouts came around the bend heading for the same watering hole.
 They were led by a stout and feisty little gray-haired woman who appeared for all the world to be Woody’s exact gender counterpart.

 I was standing at the top of the waterfall, just getting ready to make a high dive into the pool below when I first spotted them coming our way.
-I probably should have warned the guys first, then headed for my saddle bags.
-Instead, I just stopped what I was doing and ran for my clothes.
-Even though I had on a swimsuit of sorts, well, cutoff jeans, the thought of being caught without my pants by a bunch of girls up in the wilderness certainly did not thrill me all that much.
+And, I know, I probably should have warned the guys first, and then headed for my saddle bags.
+But instead, I instantly halted my jump and, in a panic, turned and ran for my clothes.

 By the time I whipped on some Wranglers and got back to the water, the girls were upon us.
 Woody was already striking up a conversation with the little gray-haired commando.
-I looked around for our fellers and spotted all three of them quietly lurking in the deepest part of the pool, gazing up at me with looks of sheer terror engraved upon their faces.
+I looked around for our fellers and spotted all three of them quietly lurking in the deepest part of the pool, gazing up at me with looks of sheer terror etched in their faces.

 It soon became more than obvious that the ill-intentioned little lady leader was maliciously determined not to let this magical moment go to waste.
 She was all about taking her sweet time to see, I think, just how far she could push things, how long she could keep these guys in that water, and how we were going to resolve this somewhat embarrassing situation.

 The fellers looked up at me again and I could see the pleading in their eyes.
-I looked over toward the woman who was grinning ear-to-ear as she continued to engage Woody in a wonderful and in-depth conversation on any number of different subjects.
-And then I looked back at the guys who were, by now, beginning to turn purple in the cold mountain water, and just shrugged—it was all I could do.
+I looked over toward the little woman who was looking right back at me, grinning ear-to-ear, as she continued to engage Woody in a wonderful and in-depth conversation on any number of different subjects.
+And then I looked back at the guys again who were, by now, beginning to turn purple in the cold mountain water, and just shrugged—it was all I could do.